PetarSpassov/Quinngard/README.md

 - **Dragon**
   - Removed "Capture" lore from the reward pool
 - **Horse**
+  - Horse 1st Conquest Bonus should appear a bit more often (weight 22 -> 30)
   - Horse 2nd Conquest Bonus should appear a bit less often (weight 30 -> 22)
-  - Horse 1st Conquest Bonus should appear a bit more often (weight 22 -> 30)
+  - Horse 2nd Conquest Bonus: ~~+10%~~ +20% bonus production in zones with a warchief
+- **Eagle**
+  - Changed the Conquest bonus icons to the correct ones.
+They already existed in the files, but were unused for some reason.
+  - Glacial Winds now displays the slow amount in its tooltip.
 - **Rat**
   - Rat 1st Conquest Bonus should appear much less often (weight 15 -> 5)
   - "Healing Fire" lore should appear much more often (weight 30 -> 50)